NibiruChain/pricefeeder/README.md

 ### Run

 With your environment set to a live network, you can now run the price feeder:

 ```sh
 make run
 ```

-#### Or, to run the tool as a daemon:
+#### Or, to run the tool as a daemon

 1. Build a docker image for use with docker compose.

     ```bash
     make build-docker
     ```

 2. Run the 'price_feeder' service defined in the `docker-compose.yaml`.

     ```bash
     make docker-compose up -d price_feeder
     ```